 And I don’t think I’m alone in thinking that neither of those sentences was ever actually true.
 So, Ferguson had to sit around and wait, despite the fact he probably deserved to be promoted.

 Reports surfaced that McGregor didn’t want to fight again until the summer, so the company had no choice but to book Ferguson against the white-hot Khabib Nurmagomedov.
 The Russian grappler made an absolute mess of Edson Barboza at UFC 219.

 And the world was reminded of the force lurking at lightweight that is a healthy Khabib.
 The UFC couldn’t leave Tony and Khabib on the bench until the summer, so the answer was simple.
 Well, to most people at least.

 Unfortunately, the UFC went about the booking with absolute bluster.
 All they had to do was strip Conor and make Ferguson the undisputed champ.
 They didn’t do that, and it became painfully clear that the even the bookers of the 223 main events weren’t quite sure what the fight represented.
 It’s difficult to call the situation anything other than a complete screw up on the part of the UFC.

 Khabib Nurmagomedov vs Tony Ferguson

-What’s more, this is only step one.
+What’s more, this only steps one.
 The winner of Khabib vs Ferguson will surely face Conor McGregor upon his eventual return later in the year.
 What a storyline.